-The first half of March promises to be cold with an increased risk of ice, frost and snow showers especially in the south & east with the northwest seeing the best of any brighter weather although there will be some chill winds.
+Unfortunately the spell of warm dry weather we have had at the end of February is not set to continue.
+March promises to be wet & blustery with more rainfall & gales in the north & west with the south & east seeing the best of any brighter weather.
+On high ground in the north, there may still be a chance of snowfall but as the month progresses the weather is set to improve slightly.
 Make the most of any nice days to tidy up the garden, splitting perennials & pruning shrubs (except early flowering shrubs) that are getting out of hand.
 Rainy days can be spent sowing ornamental & vegetable seeds, or taking a trip out to the garden centre to get inspiration & to see what new plants are available.
 We always have a wide selection of seasonal flowering shrubs & plants to brighten up your garden at this time of year or potted flowering bulbs to bring immediate colour to your outdoor space.

 - Prune Hydrangea paniculata & macrophylla flower heads back to a strong pair of buds.